Compare IPTV Subscription Plans

 What Virgin TV Stream does well #

+The strengths column of this Virgin IPTV evaluation starts with cost.
 The broadband bundling is genuine — the per-month total cost of Stream alongside Virgin Hub 5 fibre is generally below what an equivalent Sky Stream plus third-party broadband adds up to.
 The pick-and-mix channel model also rewards households that watch a specific subset (sports-only, films-only, kids-only) rather than paying for the whole basket.
 And the Stream Box itself is small, silent, and runs the standard streaming apps as well as a typical Google TV stick — so it doubles as the household's main streaming hub, not just a cable replacement.

 Cancellation flexibility on individual channel packs is also genuinely useful.
 Drop the Sports pack in the summer, pick it back up in August, no contract penalty.
 That is not something the V6 era really offered.